NFL owners approve 17-game regular season, 3 preseason games

-The NFL is increasing the regular season to 17 games and reducing the preseason to three games.
+The NFL is increasing the regular season to 17 games and reducing the preseason to three games to generate additional revenue for America’s most popular sport.

 Team owners on Tuesday approved the 17th game as expected, marking the first time in 43 years the regular season has been increased.
 It went from 14 to 16 games in 1978.